 Correspondence Name Correspondence Dated Date Record Created Objective ID User Currently Assigned An Invitation from the Dandenong Cranbourne RSL Sub Branch to Mayor Jim Memeti for ANZAC Day Services.
-11-Mar-25 11-Mar-25 A11829324 Mayor & Councillors Office An Email from the General Manager of the Heart Foundation Providing an 12-Mar-25 12-Mar-25 A11837024 Mayor & Councillors Office
+11-Mar-25 11-Mar-25 A11829324 Mayor & Councillors Office An Email from the General Manager of the Heart Foundation Providing an Introduction to the Foundation.
+12-Mar-25 12-Mar-25 A11837024 Mayor & Councillors Office